WaterNSW: Robbing Peter to pay Paul?

 National Seniors Australia regularly makes submissions to IPART on behalf of older people living in NSW to ensure your voice is heard on issues from transport to energy and everything in between.

-According to the Independent Pricing and Regulatory Tribunal (IPART), end consumer prices for water will rise from 1 October 2025 as part of two separate reviews.
+According to the Independent Pricing and Regulatory Tribunal (IPART), the price of water will rise from 1 October 2025 as part of two separate pricing reviews.

 Water prices will go up in Sydney

-This increase is a blow to productivity and household budgets, but could have been a lot worse, had Sydney Water got its way.
+This increase is a blow to productivity and household budgets, but could have been a lot worse.

 IPART has created a bill estimator to enable residents to find out what the draft decisions could mean for their bills.
 It includes an estimate for concession card holders, such as pensioners.